-We need to shine a light on dodgy political dealings.
-We know Queensland has a pretty poor history when it comes to corruption and a lack of integrity and accountability in politics, and as the only State without an upper house, there are less checks and balances on sitting governments.
+Everyone knows that Queensland has a pretty poor history when it comes to corruption and a lack of accountability in politics, and as the only State without either an upper house or proportional representation, there are far fewer checks and balances on sitting governments.

-This Bill is as a necessary step to remove the same risks to our democracy posed by all political donations from privately interested, for-profit companies and representative bodies.
+Banning corporate donations is a necessary step to remove the risks that political donations from profit-driven companies and lobbyists pose to our democracy.

 PETITION to the Honourable the Speaker and Members of the Legislative Assembly of Queensland:

 Queenslanders are deeply concerned about the corrupting influence of political donations on government decision-making.